tonyduan/transformer-blocks/READMATH.md

 $$

 The interpretation is that each query $q_k$ corresponds to a different feature, which is constructed as a convex combination of values $v_k$, where the weights are given by the dot products between the query and the keys $k_k$.
-To see this, we can expand:
+To see this, we can expand (note each matrix consists of *row vectors*, not column vectors):
 $$
 \text{Softmax}\left(\frac{1}{\sqrt d}
 \begin{bmatrix}